-After a bone graft, your writing essay on continuing academic success will be able to place dental implants of the proper length and width, but can restore jaw function and aesthetic appearance.
+After a bone graft, your Spring Valley oral surgeon will be able to place dental implants of the proper length and width, but can restore jaw function and aesthetic appearance.
 Bone grafting is used for numerous reasons, such as building up the bone for better support of dentures, or correcting bone defects caused by tooth extractions, the removal of cysts, or advanced gum disease.
 Additionally, extensive bone grafts can play a large part of reconstructive dental surgery to correct conditions like cleft palate or traumatic injuries.

 Major bone grafts repair defects of the jaw and require a hospital stay.
 The bone is obtained either from a tissue bank or your own bone from the jaw, hip or tibia.
 Bone grafts positively impact the health and stability of your teeth in two ways: jaw stabilization and preservation.
 Bone grafting stabilizes and helps restore the jaw foundation for restorative or implant surgery with Ramapo Oral & Maxillo-Facial Surgery in Spring Valley.
 Additionally, bone grafting can limit or prevent bone recession following a tooth extraction, periodontal disease or other invasive processes.
 Once a bone graft is complete, you’ll be able to replace your missing teeth with a dental implant, now that the jaw has been reinforced, there is a good foundation to hold a dental implant.